 p = group_by_pay_mean_y['default payment next month'].values

 Create a probability, q, of not defaulting.
-Since there are only two possible outcomes in this binary problem, and probabilities of all outcomes sum to 1, it is easy to calculate q.
+Since there are only two possible outcomes in this binary problem, and probabilities of all outcomes always sum to 1, it is easy to calculate q.
 Also print the values of p and q to confirm:

 q = 1-p